scotter/crashes/README.md

 #2014 Crashes by Severity and Number of Injuries
 <a href="https://scotter.github.io/crashes/2014_crashes.html" target="blank">https://scotter.github.io/crashes/2014_crashes.html</a>

 This map shows 2014 crashes with injuries.
-The size of each circle is related to the number of injuries and the color is related to the max severity level.
+The size of each circle is proportional to the number of injuries and the color is related to the max severity level.

 #2014 Crash Animation by Time of Day
 <a href="https://scotter.github.io/crashes/animation.html" target="blank">https://scotter.github.io/crashes/animation.html</a>